-Common Core State Writing Standards for Literacy in History/Social Studies, Science, and Technical Subjects, Text Type and Purposes #1 (Grades 6-8): Write arguments focused on discipline-specific content. a.
-Introduce claim(s) about a topic or issue, acknowledge and distinguish the claim(s) from alternate or opposing claims, and organize the reasons and evidence logically. b.
-Support claim(s) with logical reasoning and relevant, accurate data and evidence that demonstrate Connection an understanding of the topic or text, using credible sources. c.
-Use words, phrases, and clauses to create cohesion and clarify the relationships among claim(s), counterclaims, reasons, and evidence. d.
-Establish and maintain a formal style. e.
-Provide a concluding statement or section that follows from and supports the argument presented.
-Level 1 Level 2 Level 3 Level 4 Level 5 Example Topic Entering Bridging Emerging Developing Expanding Classify words or Compare examples of Compare changes Draw nuanced Globalization Match visuallysupported words or phrases related to the the effects of over time in the conclusions about the phrases related to effects of globalization globalization based effects of globalization effects of globalization Topical based on visuallydifferent effects of with a partner using on visually-supported from grade-level text Vocabulary: graphic organizers in text using graphic supported text (e.g., (e.g., "As a result of globalization with a Students at all partner using graphic L1 or L2 organizers (e.g., "Cell "At first, the Internet these changes, our levels of English Level 6 organizers in L1 or L2 phones are a more was only common in world is more language significant part of wealthy countries. connected than ever. proficiency are globalization Now it is everywhere.
-This phenomenon exposed to Reaching This is important also brings certain because...") grade-level because") risks such as identity words and theft and loss of local expressions. culture.") such as: interdependence Cognitive Function: Students at all levels of English language proficiency EVALUATE the effects of globalization worldwide, around the world and in their local community. network, transnational Example Context for Language Use: Students read informational articles on globalization to consider its impact on various parts of life (e.g., Internet, Coca-Cola, cable TV and movies).
+Connection and Purposes #1 (Grac topic or issue, acknowle evidence logically. b.
+S an understanding of the clarify the relationships nmon Core State Writing Standards for Literacy in History/Social Studies, Science, and Technical Subjects, Text Type I Purposes #1 (Grades 6-8): Write arguments focused on discipline-specific content. a.
+Introduce claim(s) about a ic or issue, acknowledge and distinguish the claim(s) from alternate or opposing claims, and organize the reasons and dence logically. b.
+Support claim(s) with logical reasoning and relevant, accurate data and evidence that demonstrate understanding of the topic or text, using credible sources. c.
+Use words, phrases, and clauses to create cohesion and ify the relationships among claim(s), counterclaims, reasons, and evidence. d.
+Establish and maintain a formal style. e. vide a concluding statement or section that follows from and supports the argument presented.
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging READING Globalization Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade-level words and expressions, such as: Match visually- supported words or phrases related to different effects of globalization with a partner using graphic organizers in L1 or L2 phrases related to the effects of globalization with a partner using graphic organizers in L1 or L2 Compare examples of the effects of globalization based on visually-supported text using graphic organizers (e.g., "Cell phones are a more significant part of globalization because") over time in the Draw nuanced conclusions about the effects of globalization from grade-level text (e.g., "As a result of these changes, our world is more connected than ever.
+This phenomenon also brings certain risks such as identity theft and loss of local culture.")
+Level 6 - Reaching interdependence , worldwide, network, transnational Cognitive Function: Students at all levels of English language proficiency EVALUATE the effects of globalization around the world and in their local community. - anguage Use: Student J., Internet, Coca-Cola, c icles on globalization to consider its impact on